ember-learn/ember-blog/content/the-emberjs-times-issue-49.md

 ## The main plugin

-The simple early experiment of the `broccoli-static-site-json` had an `index.js` file (the only active file at the time) with a total of 119 lines of code, the main active lines making up the `build()` of the Broccoli plugin just adding up to 50 lines of code, which is definitely small enough for us to deep dive into in this post. 💪
+The simple early experiment of the `broccoli-static-site-json` had an `index.js` file (the only active file at the time) with a total of 119 lines of code, the main active lines making up the `build()` of the Broccoli plugin only adding up to 50 lines of code, which is definitely small enough for us to deep dive into in this post. 💪

 I'm going to give a brief overview of the structure of a Broccoli plugin and then go into detail of each line of the main `build()` function.